Approved by: State of Minnesota (Minnesota Statute 2010 135A.14)

 Non-Clinical Program Requirements

-If enrolled in a non-health care program of study at St. Catherine University, students must complete an online immunization form.
+If enrolled in a non-health care program of study at St. Catherine University, students must complete the online immunization form (requires separate login).

 Clinical Program Requirements